Mosh Kashi

-Mosh Kashi (born in 1966 in Jerusalem) is an Israeli painter and artist.
+Mosh Kashi (Hebrew: מוש קאשי; born in 1966 in Jerusalem) is an Israeli painter and artist.
 Senior Lecturer at the Bezalel Academy of Arts and Design in Jerusalem.
 In his works, Kashi raises issues that deals with painting in the contemporary era.
 Kashi's art has been exhibited in Israel and worldwide.
 He won the Young Artist Award (1994), Artistic Achievement Award (1997) and Ministry of Education (Israel) Culture and Sport Prize (2004).

 Early life and education

 Kashi was born in 1966 in Jerusalem to an eight-person family.
 His father Efraim Kashi was a construction worker employed by Solel Boneh, and participated for years in building the Israel Museum.
 At age 13 Kashi was sent to boarding school in the Ben Shemen Youth Village.
 These years later produced the series of painting "Cronos", and there he painted wide fields, dark and black from one side to the other.
-The loneliness, the difference and the feeling of a luck of home in his period of studding in the boarding school, sharpen the idea of the "Non Places" that later appeared as an repeating motto in his works that mainly shows fields, night vegetation, thorns and trees floating from grasping in the ground, as well as his three-dimensional balls painted in entanglement till the last detail, and in 2000 also the porcelain gold balls scattered all over the gallery space.
+The loneliness, the difference and the feeling of a luck of home in his period of studding in the boarding school, sharpen the idea of the "Non Places" that later appeared as a repeating motto in his works that mainly shows fields, night vegetation, thorns and trees floating from grasping in the ground, as well as his three-dimensional balls painted in entanglement till the last detail, and in 2000 also the porcelain gold balls scattered all over the gallery space.

 Between the years 1984–1987, Kashi studied in The School of Art – HaMidrasha, Between the years 1998–2000, Kashi completed his studies for his master's degree in art and education at Bretton Hall College of Education in Leeds, UK.